Guilty Crown: Plot

-After Gai broadcasts a message to the world not to interfere with GHQ's actions in Japan, he joins Yu and Keido in preparing Mana's resurrection in Inori's body.
+After Gai broadcasts a message to the world not to interfere with GHQ's actions in Japan, he proceeds to help Yu and Keido resurrect Mana in Inori's body.
 It is revealed that GHQ is merely serving as a front for Da'ath, an ancient cult seeking to forcefully bring about mankind's evolution with the Apocalypse Virus.
 As the virus begins spreading across the planet from Tokyo Tower, Funeral Parlor and its allies mount a massive offensive against Tokyo Bay to save the world.

 In the series' climactic final battle, Shu manages to defeat Yu and Gai while Funeral Parlor destroys GHQ's forces.
-Seeing his plans ruined beyond repair, Keido commits suicide by injecting himself with the virus.
+After being cornered at gunpoint by Haruka, Shūichirō Keido chooses to commit suicide rather than surrender.
 A dying Gai explains to Shu that he helped Da'ath so Mana could fulfill her cursed role as the Fourth Apocalypse's Eve.
 With her role completed, he says that Mana is finally able to rest in peace.
 Gai also admits that he is fully aware his actions were also wrong, and that being hated by his comrades and Shu wanting to kill him makes it fair and square.
 He chooses to die with Mana as the Virus envelops them both.

 Upon coming across a heavily infected Inori, Shu embraces her and activates his Void to absorb all traces of the Apocalypse Virus into himself.
-Before he is consumed, Inori saves Shu by sacrificing her body to destroy the virus permanently.
+However, before he is consumed, Inori saves Shu by sacrificing her body to destroy the virus permanently.
 With the virus finally eradicated, the GHQ Tower collapses and everyone escapes.
 Some years later, Ayase, Tsugumi, Yahiro, Kanon, Souta and a now blind Shu celebrate Hare's birthday in a rebuilt Tokyo.